Zylann/godot_voxel/doc/source/specs/sqlite_format_v1.md

 - `block_size_po2` is the size of blocks as a power of two.
 They are expected to be always the same.
 By default it is `4` (for blocks of 16x16x16).
 - `coordinate_format` specifies how block coordinates are stored.

+Usually, this row should never be modified once the database is setup.
+If for some reason changes are necessary, they must be done such that the database remains consistent (and may require to re-process all the blocks).
+Creating a new database and converting over may be preferable than modifying in-place.

 ### `blocks`